The Best Bike Locks To Keep Your Wheels Safe

-If you use a bike, scooter, or any other kind of self-propelled vehicle to get around town, getting your ride stolen is a massive bummer, for financial and sentimental reasons.
+If you use a bike, scooter, or any other kind of self-propelled vehicle to get around town, getting your ride stolen is a massive bummer.
+And hence, you need a bike lock.
 So don’t leave it naked in the street, and don’t settle for anything but one of the best bike locks.
 That cheapie you picked up at the closest sporting goods store simply won’t do the trick.

 But which locks are the best for keeping your ride safe?
 We kept a few things in mind.
 For one thing, we only looked at steel locks.
 We also aimed to include a variety of designs.
 As different vehicles, riders, and locations require different locks, no one design is right for everyone.
 We also wanted to pick locks at a variety of price points, as investing in a quality lock doesn’t have to mean breaking the bank, and it might not make much sense to slap a $120 lock on a $200 bike, for instance.
 But most of all, we looked for the most secure locks out there.

 Here’s what we found, the best locks for your bikes, scooters, and more.
 Stay safe out there.